libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

-   1. **Initialisation.** The QM region is selected, the buffered QM/MM forces are calculated and the parameters of the adjustable potential are adjusted to reproduce the difference between Qm and MM forces in the fitting region.
+   1. **Initialisation.** The QM region is selected, the buffered QM/MM forces are calculated and the parameters of the adjustable potential are adjusted to reproduce the difference between QM and MM forces in the fitting region.

    2. **MD predictor: Extrapolation.** The classical :math:`V_\mathrm{SW}+V_\mathrm{adj}` is used